 - Complimentary helmet rentals for kids.

 - Some accommodation choices are more convenient to the slopes, while others are more convenient to the village.
-A few are both.

-- The first-timer area is quite separate from the main mountain, so can be a bit of a trek to see your kids during the day.
+- The first-timer area is separate from the main mountain, so can be a bit of a trek to see your kids during the day.

 Big White has an extensive amount of terrain (7355acres/3052ha) that has something for all abilities.
 There are 12 lifts – with five of these being express lifts and one gondola that connects the Happy Valley beginners area with the main village.
 In addition, there are two magic carpets and two tubing lifts.
 A total of 18 per cent of the terrain is for beginners, 54 per cent is intermediate, 22 per cent is advanced and 6 per cent expert.
 A good deal of the terrain is groomed, but there’s also a huge amount that’s gladed.

 Big White is an intermediate skier’s dream.
 There is enough to keep them happy for days on end, including a lot of gladed areas in pockets throughout the resort.
 There are also lots of black runs that intermediates could get down without being scared out of their minds.
+The tree runs off the Easter Chutes are incredible on a powder day (and a good choice for those low-visability days), as well as the Paradise Glades (for leg-burning powder tree runs).

 The ski school is well organized and has a cute clubhouse, where there are other activities for young’uns apart from skiing (such as a climbing wall) and where they are served lunch.
 All children in ski school wear GPS tracking devices, which is not only a great safety precaution in case they get lost, but it means parents can check at any time of the day from their phone to see where their child is and what they have done.
 We’ve no doubt kids love looking at their statistics at the end of the day!